 Getting around the cities of Lithuania.

-Vilnius is the Lithuanian capital and the largest city (population 550 000).
-Officially established in the 14th century but likely dating to an earlier era this city is well known for its UNESCO-inscribed medieval old town, the largest in the Eastern Europe.
-After all, Vilnius has been a capital since at least the 14th century and Grand Duchy of Lithuania used to be the largest state in Europe back then.
+Vilnius is the Lithuania's capital and its largest city (population 550 000).
+Officially established in the 14th century (but likely dating to an earlier era), this city is well-known for its UNESCO-inscribed Medieval old town (the largest in the Eastern Europe).
+After all, Vilnius has been a capital since at least the 14th century and the Grand Duchy of Lithuania used to be the largest state in Europe back then.

-Vilnius was a multi-ethnic and multi-religious city for centuries, as evident from religious buildings of 9 different faiths, all pre-dating World War 1.
+Vilnius has been a multi-ethnic and multi-religious city for centuries, as evident in religious buildings of 9 different faiths, each of them pre-dating World War 1.
 Today that atmosphere still remains, with ethnic Lithuanians making less than 60% of population (Poles – 19,4%, Russians – 14,43%, Belarussians – 4,19%).

-Despite harboring many faiths and remarkable religious tolerance Vilnius always has been a religious city.
+Despite harboring many faiths and a remarkable religious tolerance, Vilnius always has been a religious city.
 It is said that you can see a church spire from any given site of its narrow Old Town streets.
-While not entirely true, the density of lavish baroque Catholic churches funded by wealthy families there is indeed one of the largest in Europe.
+While not entirely true, the density of lavish baroque Catholic churches funded by the local wealthy families there is indeed one of the largest in Europe.
 Saint Peter and Paul church is famous for its interior with over 2000 statues while Saint Anne gothic church is known for its fine exterior, supposedly loved by Napoleon Bonaparte.
-Four other Christian denominations, as well as Judaism and Karaism also have their centuries-old houses of worship in Vilnius.
+Four other Christian denominations, as well as Judaism and Karaism, also have their centuries-old houses of worship in Vilnius.

 With its location in the heart of Europe (according to the French geographic institute, the center of Europe is in a certain well-marked spot north of Vilnius) Vilnius was at the crossroads of many different armies and empires, Napoleon’s being just one of them.

-Being a modern capital Vilnius also has a new skyscraper district, centered around Europos square.
-The city is also the best place for shopping, offering diverse opportunities such as Akropolis and Ozas shopping malls and the bazaar-like Gariūnai market.
-Together with Kaunas it offers the widest array of museums: multiple art museums (both old art and modern art), the National museum.
+Being a modern capital, Vilnius also has a new skyscraper district, centered around the Europos square.
+Moreover, the city is the best place in Lithuania for shopping, offering diverse opportunities such as Akropolis and Ozas shopping malls and the bazaar-like Gariūnai market.
+Together with Kaunas, it offers the widest array of museums: multiple art museums (both old art and modern art), the National museum and more.
 It is in Vilnius where there are the most cultural activities.
 It is here where the nightlife is the best in Lithuania.

 Vilnius by borough (district): An area-by-area guide to Vilnius and its sights, with maps and pictures.